 Which of the following applies to you?
 I…

-…enjoy the satisfaction that comes from improving my performance.
+_____enjoy the satisfaction that comes from improving myself.

-…love the sense of achievement that I get when I set a goal and reach it.
+_____love the sense of achievement that I get when I accomplish my goals.

-…have a strong desire to be the best.
+_____have a strong desire to be the best in whatever I do.

 Why Compete in a Ballroom Dance Competition?

-In short, performing in a ballroom dance competition improves concentration, coordination, and creativity.
-Besides, working hard to improve your performance shows love and respect for your teacher, your school, and yourself.
+It’s been proven over time that performing in a ballroom dance competition improves concentration, coordination, and creativity.
+Not only that, but working hard on your presentation shows love and respect for your teacher, your school, and yourself.